Facebooklessness

 I used to hang around message boards in olden days.
 Sometimes on a board about a specific topic, where everyone’s chatting away happily about the designated topic, someone new joins and starts shooting her mouth off.
 An argument gets started, a moderator steps in to muffle the troublemaker, and the troublemaker yells, “This is America!
 I have freedom of speech!”
 But actually– no. There is freedom of speech on the sidewalk, but not in someone else’s yard.
 There is freedom of speech on the internet, but not on someone else’s website which is not your website and you haven’t paid for.

 Maybe the problem is that some people equate Facebook and Twitter with “the internet”.
 The internet is free.
 Facebook and Twitter are private.
 Facebook and Twitter are to the internet what cafes and bars are to the street.
 You can do as you like on the sidewalk, but you can’t go into Starbucks and start preaching, singing opera, or jumping on the furniture.
-They let you in only if you agree to act the way they expect you to.
+They let you in only if you agree to act the way they expect you to act.

 Anybody can buy their own home on the internet.
 It’s $14 a year.
 You get a domain, “www.yourname.com”, and a domain is just like it sounds.
 It’s your demesne.
 It’s your private property.
 That’s your living room.
 Your home is your castle.
 If you violate the law of the land, then a judge can issue a court order and yank your website, but in America at least there’s due process before your right to freedom of expression is taken away from you.
-So, basically, run your mouth!
+So, run your mouth!
 On YOUR domain.

 And yet understanding all this!